cvl-umass/bilinear-cnn/README.md

     Train Loss: 1.4570 Acc: 0.7669
     Validation Loss: 1.6335 Acc: 0.6717

 After the initialization of softmax classifier is done, the process of end-to-end fine-tuning will start automatically.
 The intermediate checkpoints, models, and the results can be found in the folder `../exp/cub/bcnn_vgg`.
 We used the split for training from Birds and Cars, and the (training + val) from Aircrafts during the training phases.
 This code base serves as the reimplementation of BCNN representations in Pytorch.
 For simplicity to provide a val set, we just put the 'test' set as val set in the code due to the lack of properly created validation set.
-The test accuracy can be read off direcly from the log file `train_history.txt`.
+The test accuracy can be read off directly from the log file `train_history.txt`.
 Providing test set as val during training is tricky and should be strictly avoided for conducting experiments.

 ## Training Improved BCNN
 Improved BCNN models improve BCNN models by normalizing the spectrum of covariance representations with matrix square root.
 The following command is used to train the Improved-BCNN models with VGG-D as backbone.

     python train.py --lr 1e-4 --optimizer adam --matrix_sqrt_iter 5 --exp impbcnn_vgg --batch_size 16 --dataset cub --model_names_list vgg

 The intermediate checkpoints, models, and the results can be found in the folder `../exp/cub/impbcnn_vgg`.
 The accuracy could be further improved by using a deeper backbone network such as DenseNet in some cases.
-As using full covariance matrices of high-dimensional DesnNet features (1920 x 1920) is prohibited, we add a layer to reduce the feature dimension before computing second order representations.
+As using full covariance matrices of high-dimensional DenseNet features (1920 x 1920) is prohibited, we add a layer to reduce the feature dimension before computing second order representations.
 The target dimension of the projectin can be given by the argument `proj_dim`.
 The following command is used to train the Improved-BCNN models with DenseNet:

     python train.py --lr 1e-4 --optimizer adam --matrix_sqrt_iter 5 --exp impbcnn_desnsenet --batch_size 16 --dataset cub --model_names_list densenet --proj_dim 128